ome/omero-documentation/developers/Omero/GettingStarted/AdvancedClientDevelopment.rst

 ~~~~~~~~~

 If you have already written code to interact with the JBoss server,
-several changes are necessary to port your code to OmeroBlitz.
+several changes are necessary to port your code to :ref:`server/blitz`.

 -  All services have moved from ``ome.api`` to ``omero.api`` (with the
    exception of ``omeis.providers.re.RenderingEngine`` which also moved